 Every fall, Bob Jones University invites all interested 7th-12th graders for a day of good, old-fashioned fun.
-Set up like a fair, teenagers play for prizes at several game booths, hear inspirational music by a University ensemble, and listen to a youth evangelist preach God's Word.
-For more information contact Guest Services (Ext.
-4208), or e-mail events@bju.edu.
+Set up like a fair, teenagers play for prizes at several game booths, hear inspirational music, and listen to a youth evangelist preach God's Word.
+For more information contact Guest Services at 864.242.5100, ext.
+4208, or e-mail events@bju.edu.